YangchenYe323/firefly/doc/player.md

 **State Management:** HTML5 audio elements don't naturally integrate with React's state management.
 The custom player bridges this gap by providing a React-friendly interface while maintaining the performance benefits of native audio APIs.

 **Cross-Component Communication:** The player needs to be accessible from anywhere in the app (song list, player UI, keyboard shortcuts).
 A singleton pattern with pub/sub ensures all components stay synchronized.

+**Modern UI Integration:** The player seamlessly integrates with the song list through play buttons, album artwork, and responsive design that works across all devices.

 ### 2. Architecture Rationale